 Note - If you are migrating from Pachyderm <= 1.3 to 1.4+, you should read this guide.
 In this particular case, a migration script is NOT provided due to significant changes in our processing and metadata structures.

-It’s paramount that you backup your data before running a migration script.
-While we’ve tested the scripts extensively, it’s still possible that they contain bugs, or that you accidentally use them in a wrong way.
+It’s paramount that you backup your data before running a migration.
+While we’ve tested the migration code extensively, it’s still possible that they contain bugs, or that you accidentally use them in a wrong way.

 In general, there are two data storage systems that you might consider backing up: the metadata storage and the data storage.
 Not all migration scripts touch both systems, so you might only need to back up one of them.
 Look at the README for a particular migration script for details.